Special characters and symbols like © ® ™ and others often need to be inserted into content.

 Add HTML entities while working in the Text editor …

-Add emoticons to your posts and pages …
+Add emoticons to your page content …

-Add WP Emojis …
+(Choose WP Emojis functionality)

-(WP Emoji One – plugin for WordPress)
+(WP Emoji One – WordPress plugin)

-(Insert links to recent posts)
+(Insert links to recent posts feature)

-(Keep Emoticons As Text)
+(Keep Emoticons As Text – plugin for WordPress)

-Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into image smileys.
+Prior to WordPress version 4.3, WordPress included an option in the “Formatting” section of its Writing Settings (Convert emoticons like 🙂 and 😛 to graphics on display) which instructed WordPress to convert all of the emoticons in your posts into graphical smileys.
 This checkbox was enabled by default and allowed users to turn off the feature by unticking the box.

 After the release of version 4.3, WordPress removed the “Formatting” section from its Writing Settings.
 This plugin does the same thing as deselecting the “convert to smilies” option that was available in those settings.